 |Portable and easy to use|

-The product contains 643 pages; the dimensions are 11×8.5×1 inches and can be yours for $47.
-The digital version is a bit more expensive and costs around $77.
+The product contains 643 pages; the dimensions are 11×8.5×1 inches.
+The digital version is a bit more expensive.

 We made sure to cover what we thought are the most useful and frequently used veterinary books and study materials.
 Hope you found this article helpful if you were unsure whether to get a copy of some of the veterinary books mentioned or not.